DAgoku29/todo/README.md

 # todo
-It is a Java bsed ToDo application.
+It is a Java based ToDo application.